Azeret/galIMF/README.md

 ### Main features of the module

+The generated stellar mass distribution depends on the galaxy-wide star formation rate (**SFR**, which is related to the total mass of a galalxy) and the galaxy-wide **metallicity** ([Fe/H], see alpha1_model, alpha2_model, and alpha3_model in the code file 'galIMF.py').

+The code can generate a galaxy-wide IMF, i.e., IGIMF.
+It can also generate all the stellar masses within a galaxy with optimal sampling, i.e., OSGIMF:

 * IGIMF in its integrated form

 Based on a local IMF (can be the fixed universal Kroupa IMF or the systematically varying IMF based on [Marks et al. 2012](http://adsabs.harvard.edu/abs/2012MNRAS.422.2246M)), GalIMF will produce the galaxy-wide IMF in a data file with contents: stellar mass [Msun] vs. IGIMF values [number of stars Msun^(-1)] normalized to the total mass of a stellar population (see Yan, Jerabkova, Kroupa 2017, A&A, in press, for details).